 - How much can I make?

-Babysitting is an easy way to make money and pretty much anyone can do it.
+With the right qualifications, anyone can make money babysitting.
 You don’t need any formal training, but any you do have could make you more attractive to parents and agencies.
 Babysitting is best suited to women as most parents prefer the idea of a woman caring for their children rather than a man.
-Despite that, don’t be put off completely guys.
-These days more parents are flexible and open to the idea of a ‘modern man’ looking after their kids!
+Despite that, all you guys out there shouldn’t be put off!
+These days, more parents are flexible and open to the idea of a ‘modern man’ looking after their kids!

-- You’ll have sole charge of one or more rug rats for a couple of hours, sometimes on a regular basis.
+- You’ll have sole charge of one or more children for a couple of hours, sometimes on a regular basis.

 - Working for friends and family is fine, but you might feel your halo slipping when you have to ask for cash.